not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 The voltage to use is determined by the `value` property, while the `name` property determines the name of the variable that should be updated.

 When a variable is set to a voltage using a *set-variable* *action*, that variable will keep that voltage value as long as the script keeps running.
 Pausing and resuming a script will not clear existing variables.
-Resetting a script, loading a new script or restarting VCV Rack will cause existing variables to be removed.
+Resetting a script, loading a new script or restarting VCV Rack will cause existing variables to be removed/cleared.

 Since unknown variables will default to 0V, setting a variable to 0V will be the same as removing that variable from the list of currently known variables.